ypwk/KnowledgeBase/Computer Science/Theory of Computation/regular expression.md

 Topics: #computerscience #finiteautomata #automatatheory

 ## Regular Expression (RE)
-Regular expressions are strings that represent the structure of [[regular language|regular languages]].
+Regular expressions are patterns that represent the structure of all strings in a [[regular language]].
+The goal when writing a regular expression is to make it as simple and readable as possible.

 ### Definition
 Let $L(R)$ be the language that regular expression $R$ represents.
 An inductive definition is as follows: